r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 Wait, Fergus.
 Fujimaru is not quite so durable as you are.

 **d'Eon:**
-We should first give {(M) him /(F) her} time to grasp the situation at hand.
+We should first give [♂ him /♀ her] time to grasp the situation at hand.
 Can you stand, Fujimaru?

 **Columbus:**
 You seem all right to me.
 Good.
 Can't have you dying on me just yet.